 Combat in the game draws inspiration from Final Fantasy as well, taking part in a system reminiscent of the Active Time Battle system that was a signature of that series at the time.
 However, it does at least introduce some new twists.
 Battle scenes operate on a grid, and the player's characters are required to be adjacent to an enemy in order to attack them with a melee weapon, requiring them to Approach before they attack.
 However, enemies can also surround and gang up on the player, putting them at a disadvantage, so using the Retreat command to back up can spare them from heavy damage at times.
 Three different types of melee attack are available as well; Guarded attacks do relatively little damage but give your character a higher chance to dodge enemy strikes for his next turn, Aggressive attacks do heavy damage but leave your character vulnerable, and Normal attacks fall in the middle, doing average damage but not leaving your characters as open to attack as an Aggressive strike.
 Later in the game the player unlocks Twitch attacks, which allow for heavy damage if they are relatively adept at button-mashing.

 Fittingly for a game by Ted Woolsey, the game also tries to lay on the humor, with rather mixed results.
 While it does get a chuckle here and there for its irreverent attitude and some actually pretty funny jokes, it never really turns it off either, which makes it difficult to take the gravity of the story seriously.
 Moreso since the game is constantly accompanied by a rather bleak soundtrack and near-constant sights of death and decay, with your characters continuing to crack jokes throughout and seemingly never taking much of anything seriously, even when their hometowns and families are involved.
-The only character I felt was actually pretty funny most of the time was Harv-5, the robot character whose dry comments fit in perfectly with his lack of emotions and analytical approach to virtually everything.
+The only time this felt perfectly on-point was was Harv-5, the robot character whose dry comments fit in perfectly with his lack of emotions and analytical approach to virtually everything.
+I'm all for adding levity to an otherwise dark story to stop it getting too grim and depressing, but it has to be a) well-placed and b) used sparingly, least it undermine the heaviness of the situation.

 When all is said and done, Shadow Madness is nothing if not ambitious, with Craveyard seemingly attempting to make their own Final Fantasy VII on only a fraction of that game's budget.
 The end result is a very uneven experience, with clever bits of writing masked between a lot of just-barely-passable gameplay, pretty ugly graphics and overall generic design.
 If one can endure all of that in pursuit of its stronger points, then Shadow Madness is probably worth a look.
 But if not, those looking for a more satisfying experience on the whole have plenty of better options on the Playstation platform.